 A sport fishing experience in this part of the county is unique due to the calmness of the Pacific Ocean.
 Unlike Mexico, Florida or California, our local waters tend to stay tranquil for much of the day, with light-to-moderate winds generally prevailing throughout the afternoons.
 This means far less chop on the boat rides out to sea, making for a much more enjoyable overall experience.
 And did we mention that the temperature in the air and in the water tends to hover in the mid-80s?
 There’s a possibility you’ll get chilly, but only from the ice-cold beverage in your hand.

 The species of fish you’ll catch vary during different times of year.
-In general, you can expect to reel in blue, black and striped marlin, mahi-mahi, snapper, sailfish, tuna, roosterfish, Wahoo and grouper.
-Marlin are most prevalent from October to February.
-From March through September, sailfish swim in by the truckloads.
-As for the mahi mahi and tuna, these fish are pretty much caught offshore and cooked year around.
+In general, you can expect to reel in mahi-mahi, snapper, sailfish, tuna, roosterfish, Wahoo and grouper.
+As for the mahi mahi and tuna, these fish are pretty much caught on full-day offshore trips.

-Full-day sport fishing trips leave from the Quepos Harbor, about 35 minutes north of Dominical.
-They can accommodate up to six guests.
-These offshore trips exit the pier at approximately 7 a.m. and return by 4:30 p.m.
+Full-day sport fishing trips leave from the beach in Uvita, about 20 minutes south of Dominical.
+They can accommodate up to 10 guests.
+These offshore trips meet at 7 a.m. and return by 4:30 p.m.
 You’ll be served lunch and snacks, with beer, soda, juice, and water also included.
-The price for this adventure is $1,350.
-All fishers more than 16 years old must purchase a one-day fishing license for $15 before departing.
+Please see our official Tour Guide for pricing.

 All the rods, tackle, GPS tracking devices and fish finders are included with the trip.
 So all you really need to do is wake up early, drive to the pier and get in the boat.
 They’ll even prepare the fish for you to take back to your vacation villa shortly after docking in the afternoon.
 In addition, each vessel also has its own restroom onboard.